-Jean-Claude Mougin shares his text on Palladium in 3 parts, Part 1: The Object (this article), Part 2: The Technique and Part 3: The Recipes and Bibliography.
+Jean-Claude Mougin shares his text on Palladium in 3 parts, The palladium and platinum salts, Part 1: The Object (this article), The palladium and platinum salts, Part 2: The Technique and Part 3: The Recipes and Bibliography.

 The substance of art is not substance